Tuesday, May 24, 2022

 And one is from just a couple days ago.
 Her on the other side of this wall, choosing to leave this earth.
 The evil of that second picture haunts me.
 It creeps in at unexpected moments, stabbing me in the heart.
 When this pictures appears in my mind without permission, I push it away with that smiling, gorgeous, blonde, vivacious girl.

 I know there are a lot of hurdles in the future.
 I know I will someday have to go back into that space.
-I know I will have to get my Christmas decorations down from above that spot.
-I will try to reclaim the things that were around her that used to bring me joy.
+I know I will have to get my Christmas decorations down from above the spot where she decided to give up.
+I will try to reclaim the things that remind me of her that used to bring me joy.

-About a week ago, when she would still pop out and see me, her dog ran outside and bit me - two days in a row.
+About a week ago, when she was still here, her dog ran outside and bit me - two days in a row.
 She apologized and grabbed him.
 He has lived in our house for more than three years and never bit me.
 Maybe he knew of the turmoil inside of her.

 Today I tried to find a little joy, so I got a pedicure.
 As the woman massaged my legs, I noticed the bruise from him biting me and I started to cry.
 It seems so wrong that the bruise is still there, but she is gone - forever.